shazakam/ImageSegmentation/README.md

 To run the sweep you will need to log in to WandB first and then you can run:
 `python -m sweep.model_sweep`

+Models were trained on a T4 GPU on Lightning Cloud